muldon/preprocessor/README.md

 Softwares:
 1. [Java 1.8]
 2. [Postgres 9.3]
 3. [PgAdmin] (we used PgAdmin 3) but feel free to use any DB tool for PostgreSQL.
 Configure your DB to accept local connections.
-An example of pg_hba.conf configurations.
+An example of *pg_hba.conf* configuration:

 ```
 ...